warmbowski/sea-201d5/week-1/class-03/support.md

 ## +++Add, Commit, Push+++

+###Add in error correction
+What if your user enters 'Y' instead of 'yes'?
+Or 'y' or 'YES'?
+Does your game still work correctly?
+It shouldn't.
+We need to build in some error correction.
+In your 'if' statements, where you are testing the user response, you need to add in && cases to your condition, such that Y/y/YES/yes or N/n/NO/no are all accounted for.

+## +++Add, Commit, Push+++

+###Add a counter
+After the three questions are finished, tell the user how many answers they got correct ("You got 2 correct answers out of 3 questions" or the like).

 ### Update your README file
 Every repo needs a good README file.
 There's a lot of debate about what goes into a good README (take a look at http://stackoverflow.com/questions/2304863/how-to-write-a-good-readme), but at the least, you should have your name, the name of the project/assignment, a brief description of it, and citations to any code or sources you utilized in creating the code.